alakajam-team/alakajam/migrations/README.md

 ## Tips

-* Make sure the `browser-refresh` is **stopped** when working on migrations, otherwise it might run them sooner than you wanted!
+* Make sure  `browser-refresh` is **stopped** when working on migrations, otherwise it might run them sooner than you wanted!
 * If an update must be undone, you can rollback the database state with `knex migrate:rollback` (assuming you installed it: `npm i -g knex`)